igorwojda/android-showcase/README.md

 # Tools

-## Keep dependencies up to date
+## Up to date dependencies
-[Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin) checks all the dependencies in the project and determines witch dependencies are outdated and witch are up to date.
-To generate dependency report run `./gradlew dependencyUpdates` task.
+By running `./gradlew dependencyUpdates` task (from [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin)) we can easily list all outdated dependencies in the project.

 ## Static analysis
 Project includes all modern [static code analisys](https://en.wikipedia.org/wiki/Static_program_analysis) tools for Kotlin